md-weber/flutter_testing_tutorial/README.md

 ## Videos
 - [Flutter Explained - Intro into Testing](https://youtu.be/AA4I10rG_x8)
 - [Flutter Explained - Unit Testing] - WIP
-- [Flutter Explained - Component Testing] - WIP
-- [Flutter Explained - Integration Testing] - WIP
-- [Flutter Explained - E2E Testing] - WIP

-## Articles
+## Keep in Mind
+Unit Tests should be ...
+- easy to write and maintainable
+- should be readable
+- should be reliable
+- should be fast
+- should be independent

 ## Getting Started
 This project is a starting point for a Flutter application.